AzizManaa/Ex-1-sequential/README.md

 If we want to have any type of sequential ordering we can use events, callbacks, we can also have the .reduce callback be a higher-order, which, when called, calls the next function in the chain with the callback.
-At the end, we'll have a function chain that will start by calling the first a, then the b or as of late we can Promises
+At the end, we'll have a function chain that will start by calling the first a, then the b or as of late we can use Promises